SYSTEMSounds/sonification-tutorials/README.md

+(data2music-with-python-part1/figures/matt-ted-thin.jpg)

 # sonification-tutorials

-A collection of tutorials on data sonification with python.
+A collection of tutorials on data sonification with python by [SYSTEM Sounds](www.system-sounds.com).

 ## Convert Data To Music With Python (Part 1)
 - map data to musical pitches and volumes